 The Castle is massive, so you will need time to explore it.
 Having been reconstructed brilliantly in 2016 the Castle is in perfect shape.
 Thus, after some time there my mind was transported directly to the middle ages.
 Life must have been very difficult then, with so many battles and the need for humongous castles!
 You walk through different courtyards and interior spaces like private chambers, kitchen, dining rooms and a chapel.
 In fact, you can even walk all the way up the towers for 360º of breathtaking views.
 We wanted to enjoy great unobstructed views of the castle from the wooden bridge over the Nogat River.
 Therefore we took the train at Malbork Kałdowo.
 To go there, exit the castle through the main gate, turn left and walk for 15 minutes.

-How to get from Sopot to Malbork (and vice versa)
+How to Get from Sopot to Malbork (and Vice Versa)

-The best way of organizing Gdansk day trips is by train.
+The best way of organizing your day trips from Gdansk is by train.
 Trains are frequent, on time and a great way to enjoy the landscape.
 Some of the trains are quite old, lending an additional charm to the experience.
 There are plenty of direct trains from Sopot to Malbork (approximately 2 every hour) and the journey takes from 45 to 60 minutes depending on the type of train.
 For train schedules and tickets log onto the official site of the Polish State Railways.
 Trains are so efficient in this part of Poland that there are actually no bus connections between the two cities.
 So book your train ticket and enjoy the ride!